-Sigma's activities during 2022 and early 2023 related to its social programs are summarized below and visualized in Figures 15 to 20 below.
+Sigma's activities during 2022 and early 2023 related to its social programs are summarized below and visualized in Figures 15 to 22 below.

-- Microcredit Program: During the third quarter of 2022, Sigma established the largest microcredit program in Brazil, which has been targeted for female entrepreneurs in the Jequitinhonha Valley region.
-Through this program, the Company encourages sustainable development by providing microcredit loans of R\$2,000 per person and providing mentorship programs.
-The Company is proud to report that as of the date of this MD&A, 1,632 female entrepreneurs have enrolled in the program, 877 videoconferences have been held, 2,747 interactions via mobile messaging or video conferences with their business advisors and 950 participants have already received the microcredit.
-This program advances the goals of UN SDGs #8 (Decent Work and Economic Growth) and #10 (Reduced Inequalities). - Zero Drought for Small Holder Farmers Program: In 2023, the Company announced the "Zero Drought for Small Holder Farmers" program consisting of the construction of 1,000 small rainwater capture structures in the municipality of Itinga and another 1,000 in the municipality of Araçuaí, totaling 2,000 structures in the mid Jequitinhonha Valley region.
-These water capture basins are dug into the ground and located at strategic points to prevent soil erosion during the heavy rainfall season, store water for irrigation of small crops during the dry periods and contribute to increasing the volume of water that will feed the region's aquifers.
-Total investment by the Company is expected to be up to R\$4,000,000 (R\$2,000 per structure), all of which is to be spent in 2023.
-The Company will donate to the municipalities structures which will be built via third-party contractors to support the need.
-The municipalities completed the geolocation studies for the allocation of the structures.
-As of the date of this MD&A, 506 rainwater capture basins have been built in the municipality of Itinga and 500 in the municipality of Araçuaí. - Water For All Program: Additionally, to further combat the impacts of water scarcity in the Jequitinhonha Valley region, the Company committed to donating in 2023 up to 3,000 water tanks to residents located in the surrounding areas of the Greentech Plant.
-As of the date of this MD&A, 121 water tanks have been constructed so far. - Combating Violence Against Women Program: The Company announced its plans to introduce a program, in partnership with the Justice Court of the state of Minas Gerais, targeting domestic abuse against women in the Jequitinhonha Valley region.
+- Microcredit Program: The Company has established the microcredit program targeted for female entrepreneurs in the Jequitinhonha Valley region.
+Through this program, the Company encourages sustainable development by providing microcredit loans of R\$2,000 per person, providing mentorship programs and the goal is to achieve a total enrollment of 10,000 women with an additional investment of up to R\$ 20 million (equivalent to \$5.4 million as at September 30, 2023).
+The Company is proud to report that 1,800 female entrepreneurs have enrolled in the program, which 1,150 have already received the microcredit. - Zero Drought for Small Holder Farmers Program: The Company announced during its participation at COP-27 in Egypt its "Zero Drought for Smallholder Farmers" program, a climate mitigation initiative of building 2,000 rainwater capture basins for smallholder family farmers in the municipalities of Itinga and Araçuaí in the Jequitinhonha Valley.
+The program reaches approximately 50% of the local rural agricultural lands of the towns of Itinga and Aracuai.
+These water capture basins are being dug into the ground and located at strategic points to prevent soil erosion during the heavy rainfall season, store water for irrigation of small crops during the nine-month dry season and contribute to increasing the volume of water that will feed the region's aquifers.
+The Company is delivering the structures to the municipalities as a donation, which are currently being built via third-party contractors under the supervision of Sigma Lithium's ESG teams.
+This program advances the goal of UN SDG #10 (Reduced Inequalities), UN SDG #15 (Life on Land) and UN SDG #13 (Climate Action). - Water For All Program: Additionally, the Company committed has donated 138 water tanks as a further climate mitigation initiative, aimed to increase water security for communities in the Jequitinhonha Valley.
+The Company also committed to maintain water supply of the tanks by providing water trucks year-round, enhancing water security for the communities.
+This program, which is now in progress, advances the goals of UN SDG #6 (Clean Water and Sanitation) and UN SDG #13 (Climate Action). - Zero Hunger Action: The Company remained dedicated to humanitarian relief action, continuing to deliver the previously pledged 7,200 food baskets per year, being 600 per month. - Combating Violence Against Women Program: The Company announced its plans to introduce a program, in partnership with the Justice Court of the state of Minas Gerais, targeting domestic abuse against women in the Jequitinhonha Valley region.
 This program advances the goals of UN SDGs #5 (Gender Equality) and #11 (Sustainable Cities and Communities). - Homecoming Employment Program: Sigma remains committed to prioritizing employing persons local to the Jequitinhonha Valley region.
-The Company is proud to report that it continued to make progress on this initiative during the first quarter of 2023 and fourth quarter of 2022, with approximately 40% of its >1,000- person construction workforce being comprised of locals to the region.
+The Company is proud to report that it continued to make progress on this initiative with approximately 85% of its workforce being local to the region.
 This program advances the goals of UN SDGs #8 (Decent Work and Economic Growth) and #10 (Reduced Inequalities).